jamirawan/dox/js-libraries/reaksi/freeCodeCamp/create-a-simple-jsx-element.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Create a simple JSX element
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 13
 has_children: false
 has_toc: false

 ---

-# --description--
+# Create a simple JSX element

 React is an Open Source view library created and maintained by Facebook.
 It's a great tool to render the User Interface (UI) of modern web applications.